syseleven/heat-examples/singleServerFromSnapshot/README.md

 This id can be inserted as a parameter to the main stack file.

 ### Configure heat template (optional)
-To keep things comfortable, just put this id into the environment file:
+To keep things comfortable, just put this ID into the environment file:

 **Image snapshot**
 ````